ajay-dhangar/algo/docs/Recursion/catalannumber.md

 The recursive formula for Catalan numbers is:

-C(n)= i=0∑n−1
-       C(i)×C(n−i−1)

-with the base case C(0)=1.
+C(n) [i=0 to n−1] = [C(i)×C(n−i−1)] with the base case C(0)=1.

 #### Explanation:

-* The recursive nature reflects how larger structures can be built from smaller ones.
+- The recursive nature reflects how larger structures can be built from smaller ones.
 For example, in the case of valid parentheses sequences, placing a pair of parentheses at the outermost positions leaves a smaller valid subsequence inside and another valid subsequence after the outer parentheses.
-* This recursive division is mirrored in the summation, where C(i) represents the number of valid structures in the left subsequence, and C(n−i−1) represents the right subsequence.
+- This recursive division is mirrored in the summation, where C(i) represents the number of valid structures in the left subsequence, and C(n−i−1) represents the right subsequence.

 #### Complexity :

 **Dynamic Programming** : A more efficient approach is to use **dynamic programming** to store the results of previous computations in a table and reuse them, reducing the time complexity to O(n^2).
 This avoids recalculating previously computed values and significantly improves performance.

-**Closed-Form Formula** : Another alternative is to use the closed-form formula for Catalan numbers:
+**Closed-Form Formula** : Another alternative is to use the closed-form formula for Catalan numbers :

-C(n)=[1/n+1] (2n )
+C(n) = ( 1/n+1 ) \* ( 2n )

-Using this formula with precomputed binomial coefficients can provide a faster, non-recursive solution with O(n) time complexity.x`
+Using this formula with precomputed binomial coefficients can provide a faster, non-recursive solution with O(n) time complexity

 ### Limitations and Considerations